 View the best of North Dakota on a trail today!

 Beulah residents and visitors have a series of nearby trails to get outside and experience the surrounding scenery.
-Experiences in many settings, from national to city parks, await all ages looking to stretch their legs.
+Experiences in many settings, from national to city parks, await all ages looking to stretch the legs.

 Lake Sakakawea State Park sits on the south shore of Lake Sakakawea.
 A trail map highlights the series of trails for hiking and biking that overlook the lake while meandering through the beautiful prairie and forest segments.
 The park is the western terminus of the North Country Trail, the longest continuous hiking trail in the country at roughly 4,600 miles!